 Santa Teresita: Family-Friendly Hot Springs

-Santa Teresita is a developed thermal complex near Zunil, more family-oriented than Fuentes Georginas.
+Santa Teresita is a family-friendly thermal complex in Amatitlan (about 40 minutes from Guatemala City), tapping into the Pacaya volcanic geothermal field – NOT in Quetzaltenango as sometimes incorrectly listed.
 It has multiple pools at varying temperatures, water slides, and picnic areas.

 | Item | Cost (GTQ) | Cost (USD) |